Nor'easter Nears: Brand-New Projections For Snowfall Accumulation, Wind Speed Released

 The time frame for the potent storm is early Friday evening, Jan.
 28 into early Saturday evening, Jan.
 29.

-Snowfall predictions have increased slightly, the National Weather Service said just after sunset on Thursday, Jan.
-27. The hardest-hit area in the region is expected to be eastern Long Island, where up to 15 inches of snowfall is possible in spots along with dangerous 70 mile-per-hour wind gusts that could knock out power.

-"Eastern New England and the eastern tip of Long Island, is where you have a very good probability of getting more than a foot of snow,” AccuWeather Chief On-Air Meteorologist Bernie Rayno said.
+Besides the potential for significant snowfall, strong North/Northeast winds up to 40 to 50 miles per hour are possible across much of the interior with 60-70 mph across southeastern Massachusetts, the weather service noted.

+"With blowing & drifting snow, localized near-blizzard conditions are possible from southeast Massachusetts to Cape Cod," the weather service said.

-For a breakdown of the brand-new NWS snowfall projections in both downstate and upstate New York, see the first two images above.
+For a breakdown of the brand-new NWS snowfall projections, see the first image above.

-Damaging wind speeds between 30 and 70 miles per hour are expected during the height of the storm, according to AccuWeather.com.
-(For a look at projected winds by region, click on the third image above.)

-“Winds will become a major problem.
-This could be a real damaging storm,” Rayno said.

 Click here to sign up for Daily Voice's free daily emails and news alerts.